 Originally built as part of the Last Frontier Hotel located on an isolated stretch of highway that would one day become the famous Las Vegas”Strip”, the Little Church of the West upholds the heritage of Las Vegas with its unique architecture.
 It’s a freestanding replica of an old west mining town church.
 With an exterior of cedar and an interior of California redwood, the chapel looks much the same today as when it was first built.
 It speaks of the early days of Las Vegas when its business district consisted of only the first three blocks of Fremont Street.
 As the town grew with the population boom caused by the construction of near by Hoover Dam, Fremont Street began to pulsate with wall-to-wall casinos.
 As first class resorts began to dot the desert skyline and big name entertainment lit up the beckoning marquis, the stage was set for the Little Church of the West to take its place in the annals of Las Vegas history.
 Attesting to its historical significance, the Little Church is listed on the National Registry of Historical Places, the only such place on the “Strip” with this honor.

 One of the requirements for inclusion is that the structure retains its original integrity.
 “It hasn’t changed,” says current owner Greg Smith.
 “I mean, there’s been some painting and re-carpeting but the pews in there are believed to be the ones built with the chapel in 1942.”
 The four Victorian lamps that light the chapel are believed to be from 19th-century railroad cars but have since been converted from gas to electric.
-In 2007, the Little Church of the West celebrated its 65th anniversary and remains the oldest existing structure on the Las Vegas “Strip”.
+In 2017, the Little Church of the West will be celebrating its 75th anniversary and remains the oldest existing structure on the Las Vegas “Strip”.
 How did this quaint little wedding chapel stand the test of time and all the facelifts of the Las Vegas Strip?
 Simply put, it moved — 3 times to be exact.
 The chapel first moved from its original location on the north side of the Last Frontier Hotel to the south side in 1954.
 In 1978, it was moved onto the grounds of the Hacienda Hotel to accommodate the building of the Fashion Show Mall and in 1996, the chapel was moved to its current location on the corner of Russell Road and Las Vegas Blvd to accommodate the building of the Mandalay Bay Hotel & Casino.
 Smith says the chapel has been popular because of its historical significance and its unique appearance.
 “There’s a lot of mystique about the chapel”.